-Children and adolescents who have COVID-19 will commonly have no or only mild symptoms, similar to a cold.
+Children and adolescents who have COVID-19 will commonly have no or only mild respiratory symptoms, similar to a cold.
 Those who are symptomatic generally have a short duration of illness and a low symptom burden.
 A systematic review of COVID-19 in children conducted early in the pandemic found typical symptoms included fever, cough, a sore throat, blocked or runny nose, sneezing, muscle aches, and fatigue.
 Changes in smell or taste, diarrhoea and vomiting were less common.[2]

 COVID-19 disease in children is rarely severe and significantly less likely to cause death than in adults.
-However, it is important to bear in mind that COVID-19 in children is still a major public health problem,[3] and that the impact of COVID-19 on children should not be minimised by comparison to the impact experienced in adult populations.
+On 24 November 2021, the WHO published an interim statement on COVID-19 vaccination for children and adolescents,[3] where they note that overall, there are proportionally fewer symptomatic infections and cases with severe disease and deaths from COVID-19 in children and adolescents.
+However, it is important to bear in mind that COVID-19 in children is still a major public health problem,[4] and that the impact of COVID-19 on children should not be minimised by comparison to the impact experienced in adult populations.
 Even though the direct effects of infection are generally less severe in children, this does not diminish the significance for those who do experience worse outcomes.
-On 24 November 2021, the WHO published an interim statement on COVID-19 vaccination for children and adolescents,[4] where they note that overall, there are proportionally fewer symptomatic infections and cases with severe disease and deaths from COVID-19 in children and adolescents, compared with older age groups.
 Age-disaggregated cases reported to WHO from 30 December 2019 to 25 October 2021 show that older children and younger adolescents (5 to 14 years) account for 7% (7,058,748) of reported global cases and 0.1% (1,328) of reported global deaths.
-Milder symptoms and asymptomatic presentations may mean less testing in these groups, and cases may go unreported.[4]
-A systematic review and meta-analysis including over 350 studies from between January 2020 and April 2021 estimated that the percentage of cases that never developed clinical symptoms (i.e. truly asymptomatic, rather than pre-symptomatic), was 35.1% (95%CI: 30.7 to 39.9%).
-Asymptomatic infection was higher among children, at 46.7% (95%CI: 32.0 to 62.0%).[5]
-A study of 2,143 clinically diagnosed or laboratory confirmed cases among children found that more than 90% were asymptomatic or had mild or moderate disease.
-[6] The prevalence of severe and critical disease was 10.6% in children aged <1 at diagnosis, 7.3% in those aged 1-5 years, 4.2% in those aged 6-10 years, 4.1% in those aged 11-15 years, and 3% in those aged 16-17 years.[6]
+However, milder symptoms and asymptomatic presentations may mean less testing in these groups, and cases may go unreported.[3]

+A systematic review and meta-analysis including over 350 studies from between January 2020 and April 2021 estimated that the overall percentage of cases that never developed clinical symptoms (i.e., truly asymptomatic, rather than pre-symptomatic), was 35.1% (95% CI:: 30.7 to 39.9%).
+Asymptomatic infection was higher among children at 46.7% (95% CI:: 32.0 to 62.0%).[5]
+A study of 2,143 clinically diagnosed or laboratory confirmed cases among children found that more than 90% were asymptomatic or had mild or moderate disease.[6]
+The prevalence of severe and critical disease was 10.6% in children aged <1 at diagnosis, 7.3% in those aged 1-5 years, 4.2% in those aged 6-10 years, 4.1% in those aged 11-15 years, and 3% in those aged 16-17 years.[6]
 When severe COVID-19 occurs in children, it is usually characterised by pneumonia and respiratory distress, and may lead to admission to hospital or intensive care.[7]

-Two longer term risks or consequences of SARS-CoV-2 infection might be more of a concern in this age: Multisystem inflammatory syndrome in children (MIS-C, also known as Paediatric Inflammatory Multisystem Syndrome temporally associated with SARS-CoV-2, or PIMS-TS) and long COVID (discussed below).
+Two longer term risks or consequences of SARS-CoV-2 infection might be more of a concern in this age group: Multisystem Inflammatory Syndrome in children (MIS-C, also known as Paediatric Inflammatory Multisystem Syndrome temporally associated with SARS-CoV-2, or PIMS-TS) and long COVID (discussed below).